 Every company differs in size, function, and activity level in Italy.
 You can choose from three Italy payroll options to find the best fit for your company.
 These include:

 - Internal payroll: If you operate a larger company, internal payroll at your Italy subsidiary is a viable option.
 You will need to hire the necessary staff and learn all the country’s employment laws.

 - Italy payroll outsourcing: You can also outsource with a local payroll processing company in Italy.
 Although this company can pay your employees, you’ll remain liable for any mistakes.

 - Working with Globalization Partners: We take your payroll one step further.
 We’ll pay your employees as well as act as the Employer of Record to take on all the liability.

 How to Set Up a Payroll in Italy

 Once you choose the best Italy payroll option for your company, you or your global PEO will have to set everything up.
 First, your company or a legal representative will need to register with the Labor Office, Social Security Institute, and Insurance Institute.
 If you fail to register by the respective deadlines, you will face a variety of penalties.

 You’ll then need to get a company identification number and fiscal code by signing documents in front of a notary public.
 Your employees cannot begin work until you receive the fiscal code.

 It’s best to agree on specific entitlement and termination terms with employees in an employment contract before they start.
 Collective bargaining agreements (CBAs) are prevalent throughout Italy and may stipulate specific termination and entitlement terms.
 Probationary periods of less than six months are also common in Italy.

-Italy Payroll Processing Company
+Payroll Processing Company in Italy